binocarlos/powerstrip-mesosphere-demo/README.md

 *We’ll use [Virtualbox](https://www.virtualbox.org/wiki/Downloads) to supply the virtual machines that our [Mesosphere](https://mesosphere.com/) cluster will run on.*

 *We’ll use [Vagrant](http://www.vagrantup.com/downloads.html) to simulate our application stack locally.
 You could also run this demo on AWS or Rackspace with minimal modifications.*

+## Overview
+Our demo is a Backbone version of the classic [TodoMVC](http://todomvc.com/) application.
+It is plugged into a node.js [TodoMVCBackend](http://www.todobackend.com/) which saves its data inside a [MongoDB](https://www.mongodb.org/) container.

+We started off deploying both the node.js and Mongo container

+This all worked great until we realise we under-estimated the runaway success of our app and

 ## Demo